Who we are

 Behind the scenes

-We have updated our data protection policy to ensure that we comply with the EU’s General Data Protection Regulation (GDPR).
+We have updated our data protection policy to ensure that we comply with the EU’s General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 We’ve undertaken a data audit, so that we know what personal information we hold and process, and we’ve documented our lawful bases for processing personal data.
-We have also been checking that our online systems and databases are GDPR-compliant, and we’ve reviewed the security of our different storage systems.
+We have also checked that our online systems and databases are GDPR-compliant, and we’ve reviewed the security of our different storage systems.

 If you need further information or if you have a complaint